The Man Who Broke 1,000 Chains: Plot

 The next day, the men are digging out dirt with pick axes and Burns is struggling to "keep the lick" towards the end of their shift.
 A black prisoner sings "There's Gold in the Ground" to help the men keep working.
 That night, the men are having their chains checked and Warden Hardy wants to smell the men to make sure they put in a good days work.
 He taunts Burns, asking how much he likes the chain gang, and Burns smarts off to him about Southern hospitality.
 He is taken by Hardy and two guards and put into a sweatbox until the next night.

 Burns is removed from the sweatbox and thrown onto the floor of the sleeping cabin.
 He declares to Pappy Glue he needs to get out of there.
 Pappy tells him he needs to get used to the life on the chain gang because the only way he is getting out is the same way as Seals.

 Sometime later the men are working on the railroad putting metal ties on the tracks with sledgehammers.
 Burns notices Big Sam, a towering black prisoner, can really swing the hammer.
 During a lunch break, Burns talks Big Sam into bending his shackles with the sledgehammer by hitting it against the track.
 That way, Burns can slide the chains off and "hang it on a limb" or escape.
 Sam does it with the guards backs turned and Burns is in extreme pain from it.

 That night, the men return to camp.
 Burns has his chains checked by Trump and they are checked out fine.
 Hardy again asks Burns if he likes the chain gang, but this time, Burns obediently answers yes.
 In his bunk, Burns removes the shackles in front of Pappy and invites him to come along.
 Pappy declines but gives him $5, wishing him luck.

 The next day, Burns asks to "get out here", to relieve himself in the woods.
-While doing do, he removes his shackles, then makes a run for it.
+While doing so, he removes his shackles, then makes a run for it.
 The guards and dogs run after him but he eludes them and takes a boat in the swamp to freedom.
 Warden Hardy is furious, screaming out to Burns that he promises to find him.
 Later on that day, Burns is at a train station in Marietta and just before boarding, he thinks the police are about to catch him.
 But instead they catch a vagrant.
 He boards the train and makes it across the Tennessee border.